joshbeckman/notes/blog/reading/_posts/2024-10-28-end-of-the-line.md

 ![book on countertop](/assets/images/c927722d-3fa2-4388-ab84-bbb99faaaf31.jpeg)

-I definitely would have liked to meet John Free, and all his friends on the rail yards.
+I definitely would have liked to meet [John Free](https://johnfreephotography.com), and all his friends on the rail yards.
+I love his slogan:

+> Candid, full frame, available light

+Other quotes from the book that I liked: [the 'Isolation Challenge'](https://www.joshbeckman.org/notes/804044779) and [Tramps work, hoboes won't, and bums can't.](https://www.joshbeckman.org/notes/804044987).